Pa Mis Muchachas: Release

-The music video was released alongside the song on October 22.
-It was directed by Alexandre Moors.
+The music video was first teased on October 19, 2021, and then released alongside the song on October 22.
+On October 22, it also debuted on MTVLA (Latin America).
+It was directed by Alexandre Moors, and takes place in a luxurious mansion.
 The singer portrays a mafia boss of the underground association where women "look out for each other".
 Aguilera's character gets betrayed by a love interest (played by Francesco Cuizza) and it is decided he needs to be captured and eliminated.

+The scene in which Aguilera drinks tequila straight from the bottle and sensually dances with another woman was inspired by the 2002 biographical film Frida, specifically a similar, homoerotic sequence featuring Salma Hayek and Ashley Judd.
+However, one may speculate that Aguilera's character picks up a gender-nonconforming person person to dance with.
+The music video also features Black women breastfeeding in public, Dobermanns, female models as bodyguards, and queer dancers.
+A three-minute behind-the scenes footage was released on Aguilera's YouTube channel in 2022.

 On October 29, 2021, MTV Music UK included the video on its playlist of "the biggest music videos" of the week.
 In November 2021, the video was included in the MTV Latin America's list of top twenty music videos.
 In December, Radio Disney Latino named "Pa Mis Muchachas" the 2nd best music video of 2021.